Sign Up

 • Fuzzy green dots on bread

-• White dust or black places on cheese
+• White dust or black spots on cheese

 • Coin-size velvety circles on fruits

-Do not smell mold because it can cause breathing trouble.
-When food is moldy, throw it away in a plastic bag or wrap to keep animals and children from getting into the harmful food.
+Do not smell mold because it can cause breathing trouble (Karanth et al., 2023).
+When food is moldy, throw it away in a plastic bag or wrap to keep animals and children from getting into harmful food.
 Clean the area and food around the area where the moldy food was found.
-Mold spreads quickly in fruits and vegetables.
+Mold spreads quickly in fruits and vegetables (Centers for Disease Control and Prevention [CDC], 2024).

-Table 1: Moldy Food: When to Use, When to Discard.
-(Basics for Handling Food Safely, 2015)
+Table 1.
+Moldy Food: When to Use, When to Discard

 FOODHANDLINGREASON